 Completed Minor and ASI forms are normally due to the Registrar's Office at the same as the application to graduate.
 If the Minor or ASI is added later, it is due no later than the first day of the term in which the student is graduating.

-The Registrar’s Office provides the service of doing preliminary degree audits.
-Ultimately, however, it is the responsibility of students to monitor the progress of their degrees.
+It is the responsibility of students to monitor the progress of their degrees.
 It is also the student’s responsibility to contact the Registrar’s Office when there appears to be a discrepancy between the degree audit and the student’s records.